mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 policy could be manipulated by maliciously creating set objects, which could be picked over legitimate objects.

-While not a new issue, references between set objects may be circular, and software must detect such cases while resolving.
+While not a new issue, references between set objects can be circular, and software MUST detect such cases while resolving.
-It may also choose to limit depth or size of their resolving to avoid excessive resource use.
+It MAY also choose to limit depth or size of their resolving to avoid excessive resource use.

 --- back